History of propaganda: China

+Israel's efforts to communicate directly with citizens of other nations to inform and influence their perceptions, with the aim of garnering support or tolerance for the Israeli government's strategic objectives, have been termed hasbara.
+Historically, these efforts have evolved from being called "propaganda" by early Zionists, with Theodor Herzl advocating for such activities in 1899, to the more contemporary Hebrew term "hasbara" introduced by Nahum Sokolow, which translates roughly to "explaining".
+This communicative strategy seeks to justify actions and is considered reactive and event-driven.

 Mexico

 Drug cartels have been engaged in propaganda and psychological campaigns to influence their rivals and those within their area of influence.
 They use banners and narcomantas to threaten their rivals.
 Some cartels hand out pamphlets and leaflets to conduct public relation campaigns.
 They have been able to control the information environment by threatening journalists, bloggers and others who speak out against them.
 They have elaborate recruitment strategies targeting young adults to join their cartel groups.
 They have successfully branded the word narco, and the word has become part of Mexican culture.
 There is music, television shows, literature, beverages, food and architecture that all have been branded narco.